vlitejs/vlite/README.md

 ### Events

 `vLitejs` exposes the following native `Event` on the `.v-vlite` element.
 Events are standardized for all providers, even for Youtube, Vimeo and Dailymotion.
+Each plugin has its own events which are detailed in their dedicated documentation.

 | Event Type              | Description                                                                             |
 | ----------------------- | --------------------------------------------------------------------------------------- |